imtypist/group-signature-server/doc/rpc_interface.md

         "ret_code": "0",
         "details": "success",
-        "private_key": "generated private key for the joined member", "public_key": "generated public key for the joined member" }
+        "private_key": "generated private key for the joined member", "public_key": "generated public key for the joined member", "result": "position of the ring member"
+    }
 }